r-lib/vctrs/tests/testthat/_snaps/slice-assign.md

       <error/vctrs_error_subscript_size>
       Error:
       !
 Can't assign elements.
+      Caused by error:
-      x Logical subscript must be size 1 or 2, not 3.
+      !
+Logical subscript must be size 1 or 2, not 3.

 ---